isomerpages/mol-services/_government-services/06d-health-expenses.md

       <input type="checkbox" id="flexi-save">
       <label class="tab-label" for="flexi-save">Flexi-MediSave for Seniors </label>
       <div class="tab-content">
-   <p> Under this scheme, you can withdraw up to $200 per year per patient for outpatient medical treatments, if you are agedd 60 or older.
+   <p> Under this scheme, you can withdraw up to $200 per year per patient for outpatient medical treatments, if you are aged 60 or older.
 You may also use your spouse’s MediSave, if your spouse is also aged 60 and above.
 The scheme covers treatment received at polyclinics, Specialist Outpatient Clinics (SOCs) and participating CHAS general practitioners (GPs).
 Flexi-MediSave may be used in conjunction with other outpatient MediSave schemes, such as MediSave500/700.</p>

 <p>It generally covers consultations fees, medical services, drugs and tests necessary for diagnosis or treatment of a medical condition, as ordered by your doctor.
 However, it does not include dental treatment.</p>
       </div>